 The multi-level waterfall is also known locally as Coban Sewu and can be found in east Java.

 It’s a huge waterfall, and the view of the water tumbling over the vast rock face is a magnificent sight.

 The water forms a semi-circular shape as it plummets down and is one of the best waterfalls in Indonesia.

 Tumpak Sewu is still considered a hidden gem as it’s not as popular as some of the other more famous Indonesian landmarks in this post.

 The stunning vista from the viewpoint makes it well worth the steep uphill slog.

 It’s a heavenly spot and certainly lives up to its name, which translates as a thousand waterfalls.

-Getting there: Many travelers access Tumpak Sewu Waterfall from Malang, and it takes about an hour by car to travel the distance between the two.
+Many travelers access Tumpak Sewu Waterfall from Malang.
+It takes about an hour by car to travel the distance between the two.

 A list of famous Indonesia Landmarks wouldn’t be complete without mentioning at least one of the many spectacular rice terraces in the country.